Hanford, California: Geography

 Hanford is situated in the south-central portion of California's San Joaquin Valley, 28 mi south-southeast of the city of Fresno and 18 mi west of the city of Visalia.
 The city is 249 ft above sea level and has a flat terrain.
 According to the United States Census Bureau, the city has a total area of 17.4 sqmi, all land.
 The only natural watercourse is Mussel Slough, remnants of which still exist on the city's western edge.
 The Kings River is about 6.5 mi north of Hanford.
 The People's Ditch, an irrigation canal dug in the 1870s, traverses Hanford from north to south.
 Hanford's land was once a drainage basin for Tulare Lake.

 Climate

-It has a cold-semi arid climate typical of the San Joaquin Valley floor with hot, dry summers and cool winters characterized by dense tule fog.
+Hanford has a cool semi-arid climate (Köppen BSk) typical of the San Joaquin Valley floor with sweltering, dry summers and cool winters characterized by dense tule fog.
 The wetter season occurs from November through March.
+The average annual rainfall over the ten years from 1997/98 through 2006/07 was 8.97 inch, although the wettest "rain year" from July 1968 to June 1969 totalled 17.35 in and the driest from July 2013 to June 2014 only 2.82 in.
+The wettest month has been January 1969 with 6.69 in, and the wettest day February 24, 2023 with 2.70 in.

-The average annual rainfall over the ten years from 1997/98 through 2006/07 was 8.97 inch.
-The city falls within USDA plant hardiness zones 9a (20 to 25 F) and 9b (25 to 30 F).
+Hanford falls within USDA plant hardiness zones 9a (20 to 25 F) and 9b (25 to 30 F).
+The coldest temperature on record has been 14 F on January 6 and January 7, 1913.